top of page

 • Sleep apnea or another sleep-related breathing disorder.
 In this condition, your breathing repeatedly stops and starts during sleep.

 • Periodic limb movement disorder.
-In this sleep disorder, you involuntarily flex and extend your legs while sleeping.
+In this sleep disorder, you flex and extend your legs while sleeping.
 This condition is sometimes associated with restless legs syndrome.

 • Narcolepsy.
 You experience overwhelming daytime drowsiness and sudden attacks of sleep in this condition.